ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `<'string' [match parameters]\>`

     Specifies a match to the specified string by using the dictionary matching semantics that are specified by the `[match parameters]`.
 The format of `[match parameters]` is case `(exact | insensitive)`.
-This specifies the type of case-folding that is used to determine the string matches.
-To specify an exact case-sensitive match select exact.
+This format specifies the type of case-folding that is used to determine the string matches.
+To specify an exact case-sensitive match, select exact.
 To specify a match that is not case-sensitive match, select the default value insensitive.

 - `/regex/`